Dare Devils and Nature Lovers

 • Exercise before bed, warms your body and sleeping bag

-• If cold, tired, eat extra snacks, drink water.
-Digestion burns energy, creates warmth
+• If cold, eat.
+Digestion burns calories and creates warmth

 • Drink plenty of water, Frequent, clear urine indicates proper hydration